Evanston Mural Arts Program

 – Mural at Dempster St. and Sherman Ave, with the Main Dempster Mile.
 Artist: Ruben Aguirre

-– Mural at Elmwood and Davis St. Artist: Shawn Bullen
+– Mural at Elmwood and Davis St. with Centrum Evanston.
+Artist: Shawn Bullen

 – Mural for Y.O.U. building in Evanston.
 Lead artist: Lea Pinsky with students from Old Orchard Jr. High School